Austria victim theory: Denial of financial restitution

 Until the end of the 1990s, the public policy of the Second Republic in terms of restitution was defined by the "victim theory".
 Procrastination of legislative decisions on the matter and bureaucracy during their administration became an unwritten practical rule.
 The first to formulate it was the Minister of Internal Affairs Oscar Helmer (one of few politicians who have admitted the responsibility of Austrians) in 1945: "Ich bin dafür, die Sache in die Länge zu ziehen" ("I think that this question should be dragged out").
 All the legislative decisions concerning restitution were passed only under pressure from the allied occupational powers and later – after 1955 – by the US and Jewish social organizations.
 Austrian legislation has developed in fits and starts from one foreign policy crisis to another.
 In the beginning Austrians resisted and tried to develop another consensual decision, haggled for mutual concessions, and then silently sabotaged the decision.
 Successful completion of legislative initiatives to recognise rights of one or another group was determined by the political weight of its activists: for half a century the priority was to get pensions and allowances for Wehrmacht veterans.
-Jews and Gypsies got formal recognition in 1949, medical crimes victims – only in 1995, homosexuals and asexuals – in 2005.
+Jews and Roma got formal recognition in 1949, medical crimes victims – only in 1995, homosexuals and asexuals – in 2005.